-The College governors approved a financial plan in January 2020 which sets objectives for the period to 2022 and projected operating surpluses of between £900,000 and £1,000,000 per annum for the years 2020/21 and 2021/22 respectively, which if achieved would result in an outstanding financial health grading for each of the next two years.
-These objectives were set in the early stages of the Coronavirus lockdown.
-They are subject to a higher than usual degree of uncertainty and will be influenced by any future Coronavirus measures including those that suppress educational activity as well as those that affect the health of the wider economy and government finances.
+The College governors approved a financial plan in July 2021 which sets objectives for the period to 2023 and projected operating surpluses of between £72,000 and £248,000 per annum for the years 2021/22 and 2022/23 respectively.
+If achieved this would result in a 'Good' financial health grading for each of the next two years again due to the classification of financial assets as mentioned above.
+The periods included in the plan are subject to a higher than usual degree of uncertainty and will be influenced by any future Coronavirus measures including those that suppress educational activity as well as those that affect the health of the wider economy and government finances.